 - Achilles tendon rupture

-- Sports Medicine and Shoulder Service, Hospital for Special Surgery
+- Attending Orthopedic Surgeon, Hospital for Special Surgery

-- Associate Professor of Orthopedic Surgery, Weill Cornell Medical College
+- Professor of Clinical Orthopedic Surgery, Weill Cornell Medical College

 - American Shoulder Elbow Surgeons